"text-align: center;">How to Manage Fears

 Include how this “fear” is stopping you from doing something you want to do or try in life.

 As an example, asking for an increase at work is terrifying.
 Talking about money makes you feel uncomfortable or unworthy.
-This means you will never get to buy a car.
+This might mean you will never get to buy a car.

 2. Decide on the worst possible outcome